 When Paul, a Winston-Salem, North Carolina native and one of the best point guards to ever play basketball, is not on the hardwood, he can be seen on hilarious State Farm commercials, on the bench for his Team CP3 AAU team of the Nike EYBL, or on game shows like Family Feud.

 The 33-year-old Paul makes a Texas-sized impact in the community wherever he goes, and he definitely loves sports so much that he has invested in three rather unique things to prove it.

 1. L.A.X.
 (Professional Bowlers Association)

 It’s no secret.
-Chris Paul loves to bowl.
+NBA All-Star Chris Paul loves to bowl.
 If he wasn’t playing basketball, chances are he would be a professional bowler.
 He partners with his longtime sponsor State Farm to host the CP3 PBA Celebrity Invitational every year on ESPN — where athletes such as Rockets teammate James Harden, Hall of Fame and former NFL All-Pro wide receiver Terrell Owens, reigning AL MVP Mookie Betts of the Boston Red Sox, and PBA bowlers Norm Duke and Pete Weber all participate — and is usually a smashing success.

 Paul doesn’t just play for the love of the game, though.
 The NBA Star actually owns a bowling team.
-Paul founded L.A.X., a Los Angeles-based team in the PBA League, back in 2012.
+Paul founded L.A.X., a Los Angeles, California-based team in the PBA League, back in 2012.
 The team has five players, and the star thrower, Jason Belmonte from Australia, has 18 titles and is a four-time PBA Player of the Year.